andersbjorkland/instagram-display-extension/README.md

 * bolt_instagram_media - used for storing meta-information about Instagram images and video.

 When using this extension, you will be fetching media via [Instagram Basic Display](https://developers.facebook.com/docs/instagram-basic-display-api).
 A Facebook developer account is required.
 You can then create an app with the Instagram Basic Display product.
+Use https://mydomain.com/extensions/instagram-display/ for "Valid OAuth Redirect URIs" field.
+Use https://mydomain.com/extensions/instagram-display/deauthorize for "Deauthorize Callback URL" field.
 Once this is done, you will find **Instagram App ID** and **Instagram App Secret**.
 Add these as environment variables on the form as:

 ```bash
 INSTAGRAM_APP_ID=your_add_id